-Make your own mocktail with the Perrier Carbonated Mineral Water by blending together some strawberry puree, vanilla syrup and chilled Perrier.
+Make your own mocktail with the Perrier Carbonated Mineral Water by blending together some strawberry puree, vanilla syrup, and chilled Perrier.
 It’s a really refreshing drink for a hot summer day.
 Best to make your favorite mojito, Tom Collins, and spritzes.

 Do you know you can actually detox with sparkling water?
 Lime-flavored bubly Sparkling Water mixed with ginger and lime juice will do just that.
 It cleans the palate and enhances the digestion with the carbonation in it.
 It also makes a wonderful lime soda cocktail mixed with your favorite vodka.

-Keep a six pack or two at the ready!
-So many of your dropper’s by will want a Moscow Mule and if you have ginger beer, limes, vodka and stylish copper mugs on hand, they’ll think you planned their arrival!
+Keep a six-pack or two at the ready!
+So many of your dropper’s by will want a Moscow Mule and if you have ginger beer, limes, vodka, and stylish copper mugs on hand, they’ll think you planned their arrival!
 We know you want a mule, too.
 So do it for yourself.

 Others can’t decide so Q Mixers decided.
 No, just a mixer, not soda.
 But you’ll never go wrong with this when you make your favorite Moscow Mule.
 What’s the term - ubiquitous?
 Yes, that’s what they aim for.

-Brooklyn Crafted never wanted to settle so while others aimed for the subtle, they went to the kill and all out - extra spicy.
+Brooklyn Crafted never wanted to settle so while others aimed for the subtle, they went to the kill and all-out - extra spicy.
 Definitely not for the faint-hearted.
 It’s been on the list of top 10 best ginger beers so it speaks for itself.
 Aside from classic Moscow Mule, ramp up your El Diablo with an extra spicy ginger beer.
-Just throw in reposado tequila, creme de cassis, lime juice and ginger beer and voila!
+Just throw in reposado tequila, creme de cassis, lime juice, and ginger beer and voila!
 El Diablo to the highest level!

-Can’t make a G&T without one and, boy do people love their G&T’s!
+Can’t make a G&T without one and, boy does people love their G&T’s!
 You may want a bit of history to the classic G&T, read more here.
 Here are a couple of Amazon favorite tonic water brands.

 It’s kind of ironic to name a product that contains a remedy for malaria with the tree that was supposed to cause malaria.
-Well, that might be the company’s way of cleaning fever-tree’s (yes, there is an actual tree bearing that name) reputation and proving that the fever-tree is not the cause of the problem but the source of the cure.
+Well, that might be the company’s way of cleaning Fever-Tree's (yes, there is an actual tree bearing that name) reputation and proving that the fever-tree is not the cause of the problem but the source of the cure.
 So, yes, quinine from fever-tree combined with spring water became your favorite tonic water for your G&T.

 A bit of trivia.
-Q’s original formula is tonic water and it’s name came from quinine which is one of the ingredients of tonic water.
+Q’s original formula is tonic water and its name came from quinine which is one of the ingredients of tonic water.
 A bit bitter due to the quinine, tonic water gives a different edge to the G&T. But don’t live in a box.
 Tonic water can be paired with tequila and vodka in the same way that it works with gin.
 To make it less bitter, add a pinch of salt into your cocktail.

 Let’s just say not all syrups are created equal because no other company cares for bees and the environment than Monin.
 Recycling their waste syrup to feed the bees, they have already fed 374 billion bees.
 We don’t know how they could have counted those swarms but whatever, they did their part and we do ours when we buy.
 Not that we will force you to buy it, we just wanted you to know.
-Nevertheless, they do make the best cocktails with its clean taste and zero aroma to mess up with your cocktail’s flavor profile.
+Nevertheless, they do make the best cocktails with its clean taste and zero aromas to mess up with your cocktail’s flavor profile.

 Aromatic and orange bitters are must-haves.
 They’ll add depth and flavor to almost any cocktail.
 They are also essentials in a large swatch of classic and modern-classic cocktail recipes.
 A bottle of each should last you years.